yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 Example: `bpc 1;`

-Specific bmmo_protocol_compiler version.
+Specific compiler version.
 Mismatched version will abort the process of parsing.
 For current compiler, version is 1.
 This syntax must be place at the head of bp file.

 ### Namespace

-Example: `namespace aaa.bbb.blablabla`
+Example: `namespace aaa.bbb.blablabla;`

 Namespace is a common feature for the most of programming language.
 Bp file also support namespace feature to ensure the generated code will not be post in global scope and prevent any name pollution at the same time.
 Namespace is a essential syntax and should be written after Version syntax immediately.